Organic farming: Environmental impact and emissions

 Researchers at Oxford University analysed 71 peer-reviewed studies and observed that organic products are sometimes worse for the environment.
 Organic milk, cereals, and pork generated higher greenhouse gas emissions per product than conventional ones but organic beef and olives had lower emissions in most studies.
 Usually organic products required less energy, but more land.
 Per unit of product, organic produce generates higher nitrogen leaching, nitrous oxide emissions, ammonia emissions, eutrophication, and acidification potential than conventionally grown produce.
 Other differences were not significant.
 The researchers concluded that public debate should consider various manners of employing conventional or organic farming, and not merely debate conventional farming as opposed to organic farming.
 They also sought to find specific solutions to specific circumstances.

 A 2018 review article in the Annual Review of Resource Economics found that organic agriculture is more polluting per unit of output and that widespread upscaling of organic agriculture would cause additional loss of natural habitats.

 Proponents of organic farming have claimed that organic agriculture emphasizes closed nutrient cycles, biodiversity, and effective soil management providing the capacity to mitigate and even reverse the effects of climate change and that organic agriculture can decrease fossil fuel emissions.
 "The carbon sequestration efficiency of organic systems in temperate climates is almost double (575–700 kg/ha/year) that of conventional treatment of soils, mainly owing to the use of grass clovers for feed and of cover crops in organic rotations."
 However, studies acknowledge organic systems require more acreage to produce the same yield as conventional farms.
 By converting to organic farms in developed countries where most arable land is accounted for, increased deforestation would decrease overall carbon sequestration.

 Smith et al. (2019) analysed the net greenhouse gas emissions resulting from a hypothetical full conversion of agriculture in England and Wales to 100% organic production.
 They estimated that such a transition would lead to a 40% reduction in food production compared to conventional farming.
 Domestic greenhouse gas emissions would decrease by 6%, but the lower yields would require increased food imports, resulting in land-use change abroad.
-In the medium scenario—where half of the additional land is converted from grassland and moderate soil carbon sequestration is assumed—this would lead to a 21% increase in global greenhouse gas emissions emissions compared to the conventional system.
+In the medium scenario—where half of the additional land is converted from grassland and moderate soil carbon sequestration is assumed—this would lead to a 21% increase in global greenhouse gas emissions compared to the conventional system.